gvwilson/sdxpy/src/template/index.md

 ---
+abstract: >
+    Writing and updating HTML pages by hand is time-consuming and error-prone, so most modern websites use some kind of static site generator (SSG) to create pages from templates.
+    This chapter builds a simple SSG to show how they work and to reinforce earlier lessons about creating little programming languages.
 syllabus:
 -   Static site generators create HTML pages from templates, directives, and data.
 -   A static site generator has the same core features as a programming language.